Saniamos/bbdc25/README.md

 - the documentation suggests there are no payments from merchants to customers (ie refunds) -> q auick search in the transactions also suggest, but does not confirm this

+-> new aggregation method idea: use predict_proba of model select a subset of transactions (not sure if sorted by highest or similar, or just pad) and then use another model to predict if the account is fraudulent or not

 ## Understandings:
 - The fraudulent percentage differs between the datasets (train is mostly between 10-15% per action, val ranges from 3-15% per action, test is obviously unclear)
 - the aggregation per accountid is based on quantiles atm -> the model before should be tuned for fraud precision over recall as faulty transaction labeling is more costly than missing a fraudulent transaction, specifically as not all transactions of a fraudulent account are necissarily fraudulent